taskcluster/taskcluster-rfcs/rfcs/0161-intelligent-worker-cycling.md

   of parameters against the latest worker pool configuration, responses to `workermanager.registerWorker` or `workermanager.reregisterWorker` will be treated as before, and the worker will not be earmarked for decommission.
-* Otherwise, if Worker Manager is either unable to determine if the launch parameters of a given worker are still valid, or is able to determine that they are no longer consisten with the latest worker pool definition, it should:
+* Otherwise, if Worker Manager is either unable to determine that the launch parameters of a given worker are still valid, or is able to determine that they are no longer consistent with the latest worker pool definition, it should:

     * Respond to `workermanager.registerWorker` and `workermanager.reregisterWorker`
       calls with an HTTP 410 response status code